robotandchisel/robotandchisel.github.io/about.md

   Formerly CTO at Fetch Robotics, Founder/CTO at Unbounded Robotics and Founder at Vanadium Labs.
 I've also previously worked at Willow Garage.<br />
   <br />
-  My robots have won numerous awards at the AAAI Robot Challenge, Trinity Fire Fighting Contest, Canadian National Robot Games, and RoboGames.
+  My personal robots have won numerous awards at the AAAI Robot Challenge, Trinity Fire Fighting Contest, Canadian National Robot Games, and RoboGames.
 </p>